-Renewable power such as solar photovoltaic (PV) is a key strategy to create a sustainable energy future.
-But for most households and businesses, solar panels are out of reach due to high installation costs, technical hurdles, and lack of a suitable site.
-Community shared solar, or simply community solar, overcomes these obstacles by offering all energy consumers a way to tap into collective solar projects in their communities.
+Renewable power sources such as solar photovoltaics (PV) are a key strategy in creating a sustainable energy future.
+But for most households and businesses, solar panels are out of reach due to high installation costs, technical hurdles, and lack of a suitable installation site.
+Community shared solar—or simply community solar—overcomes these obstacles by offering all energy consumers a way to tap into collective solar projects in their communities.

 The solar suitability map presented on this website was developed by a group of organizations interested in advancing community solar in Cook County.
 By identifying potential community solar sites and offering related resources, we expect to facilitate the development of as much as 5 MW of community solar annually, benefitting as many as 2,500 residential utility customers while reducing carbon dioxide emissions by up to 5,421 metric tons.
 The site was designed by Elevate Energy with funding from the Searle Funds at the Chicago Community Trust.
 The map complements Cook County Solar Market Pathways (see below), a federally-supported initiative intended to jumpstart community solar for the county’s 5.2 million residents.